syncthing/syncthing/specs/localdisco-v4.rst

 For IPv6, the Announcement packet is multicast to the transient link-local multicast address ``ff12::8384``, with destination port 21027.

-It is recommended that local discovery Announcement packets be sent on a 30 to 60 second interval, possibly with immediate transmissions when a previously unknown device is discovered.
+It is recommended that local discovery Announcement packets be sent on a 30 to 60 second interval, possibly with immediate transmissions when a previously unknown device is discovered or a device has restarted (see the ``instance_id`` field).

 Device ID
 ---------